stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

   From then on time ceased to exist.
 At intervals food was pushed in, but Carter would not touch it.
-What his fate would be, he did not know; but he felt that he was held for the coming of that frightful soul and messenger of infinity&rsquo;s Other Gods, the crawling chaos Nyarlathotep.
+What his fate would be, he did not know; but he felt that he was held for the coming of that frightful soul and messenger of infinity's Other Gods, the crawling chaos Nyarlathotep.
 Finally, after an unguessed span of hours or days, the great stone door swung wide again and Carter was shoved down the stairs and out into the red-litten streets of that fearsome city.
 It was night on the moon, and all through the town were stationed slaves